Sdrago92399/Django_React_stock_watching_app/README.md

    ```bash
    pip install -r requirements.txt
    ```
+   note: All dependencies may not be present in requirements.
+You may need to debug

 3. **Configure your environment variables:**
    Create a `.env` file (or set environment variables) for settings such as your Django secret key, database connection, API keys (e.g., Alpha Vantage), email settings, etc.